 Seek Immediate Medical Attention

-Even if you initially feel fine after an accident, you need medical professionals to check you for injuries, which is why you should request paramedics when calling 9-1-1.
+Even if you initially feel fine after an accident, you need medical professionals to check you for injuries, so you should request paramedics when calling 9-1-1.
 Truck accidents often result in catastrophic injuries that are hard to miss.
-However, they can also result in internal injuries that may not immediately display symptoms or that your adrenaline may mask directly after the crash.
+However, they can also result in internal injuries that may not immediately display symptoms, or that your adrenaline may mask directly after the crash.

 For example, internal organ damage, soft tissue injuries like whiplash, and traumatic brain injuries can all worsen over time and lead to serious complications if not caught early.